OWolf

 Overview

-This tutorial shows how to build a powerful in-browser code/markdown terminal using the Monaco Editor, with Vim keybindings, “terminal-like” command input, and serverless-ready SSR-safe deployment—using Next.js 15’s App Router.
+This guide shows how to build a powerful in-browser Markdown/code terminal using the Monaco Editor (the engine behind VS Code) with Vim keybindings, terminal-style commands, and seamless SSR-safe deployment—using Next.js 15’s App Router.

 Project Structure